Lust in the Dust: Production

 The title was taken from the nickname given to King Vidor's 1946 film Duel in the Sun.
 John Waters was asked to direct, but refused because he did not write the script.
 Edith Massey was cast as Big Ed, but died shortly after her screen test.
-Bartel was uneasy about casting her because he thought it would look too much like a John Waters film without John Waters.
+Paul Bartel was uneasy about casting her because he thought it would look too much like a John Waters film without John Waters.

-The role of Marguerita was originally set for Chita Rivera.
+The role of Marguerita Ventura was originally set for Chita Rivera.
 Principal photography took place in Santa Fe, New Mexico.

-In the original script, Rosie was supposed to die but the filmmakers changed their mind during filming.
+In the original script, Rosie Velez (Divine) was supposed to die but the filmmakers changed their mind during filming.

-Critical reception

-Variety said "Lust In The Dust is a saucy, irreverent, quite funny send-up of the Western.
-Film takes some of the old-time conventions – the silent stranger, the saloon singer with a past, the motley crew of crazed gunslingers, the missing stash of gold – and stands them on their head with outrageous comedy and imaginative casting."